-After you get done with the final interview, you can finally breathe a sigh of relief.
+After you’ve crushed your final job interview, you can finally breathe a sigh of relief.
 It’s over – you made it!
 Once you’ve taken a breather, there is still work to be done.
 Read below for a few more things you need to do as you wait to hear the next steps.

 Analyze Your Performance

-While your potential future employer analyzes the interview on their end, it’s important that you also do the same.
+While your potential future employer analyzes your final job interview on their end, it’s important that you also do the same.
 How did you feel coming out of the interview?
 What did you do well?
 What could you have done differently?
 You can just make mental notes, but sometimes it’s good to write these things down.
 The reason being, say you don’t end up getting the job.
 Then you have a list of things you know you likely did well and that you could improve on for when you go into the next interview at a different company.

 Make a Decision

 Most people don’t see the final job interview as a mutual one.
 Yes, the company is interviewing you to see if you’re a good fit for them, but you should also consider if this company is a good fit for you.
 Ask yourself if you’re excited about the job and the possibilities at the company.
 Or, did something feel a little off?
 Be honest with yourself.
 If you don’t see yourself at the company, it’s best to be transparent and upfront about that.

 Let me point out though that there may be times in your life where you won’t be able to be as picky, like if you’re just starting out in your career.
-Sometimes, you have to go through the uncomfortable and take a job that may not be 100% everything what you want.
+Sometimes, you have to go through the uncomfortable and take a job that may not be 100% everything that you want.
 But, it will allow you to gain experience to help you get an even better job in the long run.
 Understand when and when you can’t be picky and adjust your approach as necessary.

 Send Thank You Emails